jo4x962k7JL/machine-learning/README.md

 - Consider how the different groups of customers may be affected differently by a specific delivery scheme, we will:
   1. Analyze various customers' annual spending amounts of diverse product categories
   2. Apply one of the most famous "Feature Extraction" algorithms - **PCA(Principal Component Analysis)** to draw conclusions about the underlying structure of the wholesale customer data
-  3. Use **GMM(Gaussian Mixture Model)** clustering algorithm to identify the various customer segments hidden in the data.
+  3. Use **GMM(Gaussian Mixture Model)** clustering algorithm to identify the various customer segments hidden in the data
-  4. Run A/B test to determine whether making delivery scheme change will affect its customers positively or negatively.
+  4. Run A/B test to determine whether making delivery scheme change will affect its customers positively or negatively
-This will give the distributor insight into how to best structure their delivery service to meet the needs of each customer.
+- This will give the distributor insight into how to best structure their delivery service to meet the needs of each customer.

 <img width="784" alt="printscreen 2018-11-02 6 06 08" src="https://user-images.githubusercontent.com/26728779/47946563-86bb9300-deca-11e8-8fda-b63e3838c7f3.png">